ese5160/a14g-final-submission-s25-t24-idk/README.md

 | SRS 08                   | The software shall simulate the simple swing trajectory on LCD after click the button.                     | LCD update the trajectory within 3 second | NO          |
 | SRS 09                   | The computer software shall simulate the 3D version of swing trajectory.                                  | Simulation within 1 mins                   | YES         |

-SRS 02, 03, 04, 07, 09 can be directly visually observed and do not need specific method.
+SRS **02, 03, 04, 07, 09** can be directly visually observed and do not need specific method.
-SRS 01: Using timestamps to get the duration.
+**SRS 01:** We used timestamps to get the duration and check if it meets the requirement.
-SRS 05; We found it is hard to archieve as it need http knowledge and our stack size is also not large enough for the csv file so we give up this part and use the SD card to transmit the data.
+**SRS 05**: We found it is hard to archieve as it need http knowledge and our stack size is also not large enough for the csv file so we give up this part and use the SD card to transmit the data.
-SRS 06: Same as 01 and this is the part done by our pc.
+**SRS 06**: Same as 01 and this is the part done by our pc.
-SRS 08: We show the trajectory using Unity instead since it is hard to show the orientation of the racket on the LCD while Unity ca build the 3d Model of racket.
+**SRS 08**: We show the trajectory using Unity instead since it is hard to show the orientation of the racket on the LCD while Unity ca build the 3d Model of racket.

 4. Project Photos & Screenshots